ma-ha/lowcode-data-app/README.md

 ### Test the App

-Open your new app in the "App" tab (the app is only visible in the defined scope)
+Open your new app in the "App" tab (the app is only visible in the defined scope).

+The web GUI supports CSV data upload, if this is enabled for the entity (checkbox).

 # Entity / Document Model